-This fresh, easy to make Purple Cabbage Pineapple Coleslaw is sweet and naturally free of the top-8 food allergens, making it a safe, plant-based anti-inflammatory recipe for everyone in the family to enjoy.
+This fresh, easy to make Red Cabbage Pineapple Coleslaw is sweet and naturally free of the top-8 food allergens, making it a safe, plant-based anti-inflammatory recipe for everyone in the family to enjoy.

 Allergen Friendly Foods

 Everyone wants food that tastes delicious, is nutritious and good for our bodies, and that is also simple and easy to prepare.
 This is especially true for families who are managing food allergies or food sensitivities.

 And when you’re making food for family or friends with food allergies or restrictions, you want everyone to be able to enjoy the same foods.

 That is why I made this Purple Cabbage Pineapple coleslaw which is free of the Top 8 Allergens: wheat, milk, fish, shellfish, tree nuts, peanuts, eggs, soybeans,

 This was the first year that we grew our own cabbage in the garden, and it did surprisingly well, so I used my homegrown purple cabbage for this recipe, but you can cut down on preparation time by buying shredded purple cabbage from the grocery store.